Freshly updated March 1, 2022.

 - All the other Hawaiian islands can fit inside the perimeter of the Big Island… twice!

-- All the Hawaiian Islands are on Hawaii Standard Time (HST), and none of the islands uses daylight saving time.
+- All the Hawaiian Islands are on Hawaii Standard Time (HST), and none of the islands observes daylight saving time.

 - Respect the water.
 People come to Hawaii from all over and want to get in the ocean from the world-class beaches.
 But they sometimes disregard dangerous rip currents, sharks, and the fact that swimming in the ocean is far different than swimming in a pool.
 Please exercise caution, and if a lifeguard starts yelling instructions, please follow them.